-For information regarding cash flows from investing activities refer "Chief Financial Officer's Finance Overview-"Managing our funding plan, debt profile and credit rating" as contained in Exhibit 99.3.
+For information regarding cash flows from investing activities refer "Integrated Report- Chief Financial Officer's Performance Overview- "Managing our funding" and "Cash generation" as contained in Exhibit 99.3.

-For information regarding cash flows from additions and disposals, refer "Item 18-Financial Statements-Note 18 Assets under construction" and "Note 10 Disposals and scrapping".
-For details of our additions to non-current assets, and the projects to which these relate, refer to "Item 18-Financial Statements-Note 18 Assets under construction".
+For information regarding cash flows from additions and disposals, refer "Item 18-Financial Statements-Note 21 Assets under construction" and "Note 11 Disposals and scrapping".

+For details of our additions to non-current assets, and the projects to which these relate, refer to "Item 18-Financial Statements-Note 21 Assets under construction".

-For details of our capital commitments refer to "Item 18-Financial Statements-Note 17 Property, plant and equipment".
+For details of our capital commitments refer to "Item 18-Financial Statements-Note 20 Property, plant and equipment".